 |Emergency medical and repatriation expenses|

 |Passport and other documents|

 What about pre-existing medical conditions?

 At Holiday Extras we believe that everyone should be able to enjoy their holiday safe in the knowledge that they are covered against any hiccups along the way.
 We will consider every medical condition and proudly offer cover for the majority of conditions.
-We've teamed up with TIF (Travel Insurance Facilities) to deliver comprehensive cover for medical conditions — simply complete the quick online screening process to cater to your medical travel insurance quote.
+We deliver comprehensive cover for medical conditions — simply complete the quick online screening process to cater to your medical travel insurance quote.

 Places to visit in the Netherlands

 Wadden sea - An interlocking system of intertidal sands and mud flats, the Wadden sea is a UNESCO World Heritage site and home to a diversity of wildlife including harbour seals, grey seals and the harbour porpoise.
 The perfect destination for avid wildlife photographers and nature lovers.

 The Hague - often overshadowed by the cities capital, the Hague is an equally stunning city, boasting the Dutch parliament, exquisite Gothic architecture and some of the best museums in the country.

 Giethoorn - a picture of idyllic Dutch country life Giethoorn is a village of thatched roof farmhouses and quaint water ways.
 The area is perfect for exploring by bicycle and is worthy of inclusion on any cycle tour through the country.

 Bitterballen - A classic nibble in dutch pubs, Bitterballen is basically a dish of deep fried crispy beef ragu meatballs served with dipping mustard.
 Perfect to pair with those 8% belgian beers!